equinor/fusion-project-portal/clientBackend/src/Equinor.ProjectExecutionPortal.ClientBackend/wwwroot/ClientApp/production/readme.txt

 Nothing should reside here.

-The production files are built by the Docker pipeline and made available on deploy.
+The production files are built and copied by the Docker pipeline and made available on deploy.